Leadership - WEst Point Style

 Regardless of your college and career choices, we will provide you with the mental, physical, social, and ethical tools needed for you to take the lead in your life.

 As an Honor Unit with Distinction, the highly respected JROTC program at Army and Navy Academy gives our cadets the opportunity to cultivate core life skills like teamwork, organization, problem solving, character development, and communication.
-Our JROTC program, a youth leadership development program, serves to heighten your experience in the Corps of Cadets and builds a lasting brotherhood among our graduates.
-You will leave the Academy prepared to become one of tomorrow’s leaders.
+Our JROTC program, a youth leadership development program, serves to heighten your experience within the Corps of Cadets and builds a lasting brotherhood among our graduates.
+You will leave our military academy poised and prepared to become one of tomorrow’s leaders.

 The Army and Navy Academy is the place for developing human excellence in young men so they not only do well in their endeavours, they live well in their lives.
 Students explore the meaning of each of our core values with practical seminars and exercises to transform their mindsets.
 The values move from abstract ideas into actionable concepts.
 Not only will you strengthen your core values in our leadership development program, you will do community service projects to put your values into action.
 Honor.
 Integrity.
 Respect.
 Responsibility.
 Compassion.
 Gratitude.